u9g/homescripts/README.md

 My gmedia starts up items in order:
 1) [rclone mount](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia-rclone.service)
+2) [mergerfs mount](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia.mount) This needs to be named the same as the mount point for the .mount to work properly.
+I use /gmedia so the file is named accordingly.
-2) [find command](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia-find.service) which justs caches the directory and file structure and provides me an output of the structure.
+3) [find command](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia-find.service) which justs caches the directory and file structure and provides me an output of the structure.
 This is not required but something I choose to do to warm up the cache.
-3) [mergerfs mount](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia.mount) This needs to be named the same as the mount point for the .mount to work properly.
-I use /gmedia so the file is named accordingly.
+This fires and forgets as it takes ~30 seconds so I don't wait for it to complete.

 ### mergerfs configuration
 This is located over here if you want to request help or compile from source [mergerfs@github](https://github.com/trapexit/mergerfs)